-Tonation could be a determinative factor in conversations.
-You could explain your actual purpose in the best way while talking and using the tonation as well.
-You are also able to show your reaction to someone's story by utilizing your body language; for example, you might node to someone to show a feeling of agreement or you might frown on a nasty topic.
-Totally, words could be more comprehensive.
+Intonation could be a determinative factor in conversations.
+You could explain your actual purpose in the best way while talking while adjusting your tone.
+You are also able to show your reaction to someone's story by using body language; for example, you might nod to someone to show agreement or you might frown upon hearing something nasty.

-I believe that texting people could be much easier, especially for introverts who are not a fond of face-to-face conversations.
+I believe that texting people could be much easier, especially for introverts who are not fond of face-to-face conversations.
 Writing could offer you more time to think, therefore you could use your exact words without the feeling of regression.
 You could also postpone answering a text message, job offer, or an Email to another time.
-Besides, a written letter could seem more official for administrative challenges.
-It is also not common to Invite someone to an event without an invitation.
+Besides, a written letter is more official for administrative purposes.
+It is also not common to Invite someone to an event without a written invitation.
 All these examples could indicate the power of writing.

-For all these reasons, although listening to someone could be strongly effective, texting could buy you some time and feel more comfortable for some stratum of society.
-In addition, it could represent a formal situation much better.
+For all of these reasons, although spoken communication could be strong and effective, texting could buy you some time.
+In addition, it could be used in a formal situation much more effectively.

+Control grammatical mistakes.

+Poor voc and collocations which resulted in weak meaning.

+Weak natural English.
+Read samples to learn natural meaning with authentic voc and collocations.